-

 CollaboratorsGraham Gaunt Photowork

-The transformation of this Hackney home was a study in balancing bold, contemporary living with the enduring charm of Victorian architecture.
-Our approach centred on opening up the rear of the ground floor, creating a seamless transition between the interior and the landscaped garden.
-The addition of expansive bifold doors and large roof lights floods the kitchen with natural light, while the oriel window—a standout feature—offers a cosy kitchen perch that projects into the garden, blurring the boundaries between inside and out.
+The transformation of this London Fields home masterfully balances bold, contemporary living with the timeless charm of Victorian architecture.
+Our approach centred on opening up the rear ground floor to create a seamless flow between the interior and the landscaped garden.
+Expansive bifold doors and large rooflights flood the kitchen with natural light, where exposed brick walls add warmth and texture.
+The distinctive oriel window offers a cosy kitchen perch that projects into the garden, beautifully blurring the lines between inside and out.

-Internally, we reconfigured the layout to introduce three generous bedrooms and two thoughtfully designed bathrooms, ensuring every inch of space serves the needs of modern family life.
-The palette is a curated mix of bold and subtle hues, layered with tactile finishes that reflect both the home’s heritage and the client’s personal style.
-Every detail, from the joinery to the decorative flourishes, was chosen to create a space that feels both distinctive and deeply welcoming.
+Inside, we reconfigured the layout to accommodate three generous bedrooms and two thoughtfully designed bathrooms, ensuring every space supports modern life.
+The carefully curated palette blends bold and subtle hues layered with tactile finishes that honour the home’s heritage and reflect the client’s personal style.
+A cool collection of art and photography punctuates the interiors, adding personality and vibrance.
+From bespoke joinery to decorative flourishes, every detail was selected to create a space that feels both distinctive and warmly welcoming.

 Window Seat